15 Top-Rated Attractions & Things to Do in Boca Raton, FL

 While not technically located in Boca, this unique attraction is one of the highlights of nearby Coconut Creek, and it's worth the 10-mile trek to Coconut Creek.
-Come face to beautiful wing with a graphium agamemnon or admire the colorful archaeoprepona demophon, all while being serenaded by the sounds of classical music mixed with trickling waterfalls and the sweet scent of fresh roses.
+Come face to beautiful wing with a graphium agamemnon, or admire the colorful archaeoprepona demophon, all while being serenaded by the sounds of classical music mixed with trickling waterfalls and the sweet scent of fresh roses.

 Opened in 1988 by butterfly enthusiast Ronald Boender, this attraction's main goal is twofold: 1.
 To educate the public about butterflies and 2.
 To support the founder's off-site research to protect endangered species.
 Staff have raised over a million butterflies to date.

 Insider's tip: Admission is quite pricey, so try searching for an online discount before you go.
 Also, many of the aviaries close during rainy weather, so plan to visit on a sunny day when the butterflies are primed for flying.